keyceerhaye/LLAMEA-THESIS/README.md

   pip install llamea
 ```
 > [!Important]
-> The Python version **must** be larger or equal to Python 3.9.
+> The Python version **must** be larger or equal to Python 3.10.
 > You need an OpenAI/Gemini/Ollama API key for using LLM models.

-You can also install the package from source using Poetry.
+You can also install the package from source using Poetry (1.8.5).

 1. Clone the repository:
    ```bash